openwsn-berkeley/openwsn-fw/openapps/uexpiration/README.md

 the packet expiration time is reached.
 Otherwise, the packet will be forwarded to the application.

+Note : Enable the flag 'DEADLINE_OPTION_ENABLED' in opendefs.h.

 Usage : python uexpiration.py <dest_ip> <pkt_interval> <no_of_pkts>
                               <delay_in_ms> <drop_flag>